nexoqa/nexoqa_training_eng_adv_java_project_architecture/README.md

 # java-project-architecture
 Project in Java with Ports Adapters architecture

-# Ejercicio
+# Excercise
-El servicio TO DO TASK tiene los siguientes enpoints definidos:
+The service TO DO TASK has the following endpoints defined:

 - GET /todo
 - GET /todo/<int:todo_id>